 Opportunity to represent as Warli Artist in Taj

-Vidya, a first year student of BFA (Bachelor of Finance and Accounts) never had an exposure and interest in fine arts.
+Vidya, a first-year student of BFA (Bachelor of Finance and Accounts) never had exposure and interest in fine arts.
 She came to know about the Warli art training from community mobilizer Ms. Babita Khandekar about Warli training to be planned in her area.
-She also came a little bit about Warli training from some women of first batch already completed training.
+She also came a little bit about Warli training from some women of the first batch already completed training.

 “I was curious about the art so joined the training.
 Initially, I was scared as I did not have any background of art, but I developed interest day by day during training.
-Immediately after completion of training and practicing, we got an opportunity to make variety of Warli products.
-We made Jute bags, mojri, candle stands, paper bags, diaries, planters, wooden baskets etc.” she added.
-“Before, I was not worked anywhere.
-I was very happy and excited when I got first payment of my life.
-This is very precious for me, I have kept it separately and will spent to pay my tuition fees, travel expenses (metro/train/bus) and other expenses related to education”.
-She told that her father, mother and younger brother are very happy for her as she has become an earning member of a family in a younger age, while pursuing her education.
-Some of her friends also made enquiry of training and shown interest to join.
+Immediately after completion of training and practicing, we got an opportunity to make a variety of Warli products.
+We made Jute bags, mojri, candle stands, paper bags, diaries, planters, wooden baskets, etc.” she added.
+“Before, I have not worked anywhere.
+I was very happy and excited when I got the first payment of my life.
+This is very precious for me, I have kept it separately and will spend to pay my tuition fees, travel expenses (metro/train/bus), and other expenses related to education”.
+She told that her father, mother, and younger brother are very happy for her as she has become an earning member of a family at a younger age while pursuing her education.
+Some of her friends also made inquiries of training and shown interest to join.

 She is developed interest now and feeling happy as her talent level in art has enhanced.
-She is happy for making variety of products as it was helpful to improve the levels of her knowledge and skills.
+She is happy for making a variety of products as it was helpful to improve the levels of her knowledge and skills.
 I want to learn Warli art further.
-Right now part time work is suitable for me as I am seeking my regular studies.
-But in future, surely I can thing about starting own business”.
+Right now part-time work is suitable for me as I am seeking my regular studies.
+But in the future, surely I can think about starting my own business”.
 She expressed.
-Meanwhile she is practicing and trying to make her own samples of Warli.
-“I draw Warli designs on leaf, cloth.
-I have something in my mind and will try to develop samples of innovative products like Coconut shells, Cardboards and Boxes.”
+Meanwhile, she is practicing and trying to make her own samples of Warli.
+“I draw Warli designs on a leaf, cloth.
+I have something in my mind and will try to develop samples of innovative products like Coconut shells, Cardboards, and Boxes.”

 I also got an opportunity to represent my cluster in the exhibition of R City Mall, Ghatkopar.
-I got a chance to interact with the variety of clients, various age groups, know market trends and demands.
+I got a chance to interact with the variety of clients, various age groups, know market trends, and demand.
 Today, I am going to participate and represent in Exhibition on behalf of LTI/UNDP/TISSER organized in a Hotel Taj, India’s No. 1 hotel.
-What else can be a happiest moment for me ?”
+What else can be the happiest moment for me ?”
 Vidya questioned with excitement.

-“After Warli training, I started thinking about innovative products using fusion” Prachiti Pramod Patil, a 29 year women was talking enthusiastically.
-A young lady from Asnoli had a passion about creative field.
+“After Warli training, I started thinking about innovative products using fusion” Prachiti Pramod Patil, a 29-year woman who was talking enthusiastically.
+A young lady from Asnoli had a passion for the creative field.
 “I used to make products from waste – following the principle of ‘best out of waste’.
-I also completed Diploma course in Fashion Design and also know stitching.
+I also completed a Diploma course in Fashion Design and also know to stitch.

-“I developed interest in learning about Warli art when I heard about the Warli training so be scheduled in our village.
-I enrolled myself and completed 15 days training.
-We learnt various skills and aspects from our efficient trainers like drawing, painting, use of appropriate colours, finishing of the products etc.”
+“I developed an interest in learning about Warli art when I heard about the Warli training so be scheduled in our village.
+I enrolled myself and completed 15 days of training.
+We learned various skills and aspects from our efficient trainers like drawing, painting, use of appropriate colors, finishing of the products, etc.”

-Aditi has one year old son.
+Aditi has a one-year-old son.
 She mentioned that her in-laws are very supportive and taking care of her son when she attends the classes.

 “I am very fond of designing the cloths as I did fashion designing.
-I am passionate about designing new cloths.
-I always buy the second hand fashion design magazines of well known fashion designer ‘Ritu Kumar’ from scrap store in Bhiwandi.
-I get these magazines spending only 5 to 10 rupees; otherwise these magazines are very expansive.
-I always think to try new designs by referring these magazines.”
-Aditi shown these magazines and one of the dress designed by her.
+I am passionate about designing new clothes.
+I always buy the second-hand fashion design magazines of well-known fashion designer ‘Ritu Kumar’ from scrap store in Bhiwandi.
+I get these magazines spending only 5 to 10 rupees; otherwise, these magazines are very expansive.
+I always think to try new designs by referring to these magazines.”
+Aditi was shown in these magazines and one of the dresses designed by her.

-“I buy the cloth from ‘Lala Market’ in Bhiwandi where I can get lots of variety in reasonable rates.
-I would like to try fusion in Warli products like Warli cloth using Patches, various fabric painting patterns, sparkles, beads, threads etc. and want to develop own design catalogue.
-In future, I wish to start my own business; we together will are also ready to take bulk production in group.”
+“I buy the cloth from ‘Lala Market’ in Bhiwandi where I can get lots of variety at reasonable rates.
+I would like to try fusion in Warli products like Warli cloth using Patches, various fabric painting patterns, sparkles, beads, threads, etc. and want to develop own design catalog.
+In the future, I wish to start my own business; we together will are also ready to take bulk production in the group.”

-She believes that, training will give an opportunity to make her own identity.
-“Though I am in stitching and fashion designing, I now decided to settle down in Warli art” Aditi concluded with smile.
+She believes that training will give an opportunity to make her own identity.
+“Though I am in stitching and fashion designing, I now decided to settle down in Warli art” Aditi concluded with a smile.